 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
 This legislation provides for data privacy and security provisions for safeguarding medical information.
 For the DPA for health care to be most effective, this document must be included as a stand-alone document at the end of the health care directive.
 This allows your chosen health care successor trustees to have access to your medical file to make appropriate decisions for you.
-If you do not have this document, no access to your medical file will be provided which will make it difficult for you to make health care decisions for your loved one.
+If you do not have this document, no access to your medical file will be provided, which will make it difficult for your loved ones to make health care decisions for you.

 What are schedules?

 Schedules allow you to give items of sentimental value to whomever you choose.
 The schedules can be used to give away anything except for cash and real property.
 People commonly use these documents to give away jewelry, china, pictures, paintings, wedding rings, card collections, or even valuable jerseys of your favorite player (especially when signed by such player).
 In our office we will notarize this document for you and you can fill it in at your leisure.
 It will be valid anytime thereafter.

 Guardianship is one of the most important documents of an estate plan.
 If you have little ones (minors), this document allows you to choose caretakers for your children until they are the age of 18.
 A guardian like a beneficiary can be anyone in the world.
 When your child turns 18, the guardianship will automatically fall off.
 This provision is the one most parents care about and is extremely important.